Swedish Lidl released an album of field recordings from the supermarket

-Doja Cat and her crew have landed in London amid Storm Gareth and the fire alarm in her hotel is going off.
+Doja Cat and her crew are in the UK during one of a series of storms (this one is ‘Gareth’) and the fire alarm in her hotel is going off.
 We’ve been evacuated in an undignified scene that could be an outtake from The Office, with staff in hi-vis jackets shouting at us to go to the evacuation point.
-It’s six degrees outside and the LA rapper is stuck in the middle of Islington wearing a skin-tight dress and platform boots, and she really, really wants fried chicken and waffles.
+It’s 6°C outside and the LA rapper is stuck in the middle of North London wearing a skin-tight dress and platform boots, and she really, really wants fried chicken and waffles.

 Doja Cat’s infamous Instagram Live broadcasts fuel this 360-degree approach to creativity.
 Shot in her pink-painted bedroom, they’re an opportunity for her fans to watch her bring ideas from inception to conclusion, and even add their input.
 ‘MOOO!’, the viral track that now sits at 42 million views (and counting), caught the ear of Chance The Rapper and saw her profile shoot skywards, was made during an all-nighter in her room.
-She stuck bedding to her walls for a makeshift green screen.
+For it she stuck bedding to her walls as a makeshift green screen.

 Sampling jazz guitarist Wes Montgomery’s ‘Polka Dots and Moonbeams’, the bovine bop includes enough sharp, funny double entendres to make a golden era MC green with envy.
 Although the word ‘viral’ is often synonymous with ‘throwaway’, ‘MOOO!’ is a creative masterpiece of a track that’s just meant to be fun, and the crowd at XOYO agree.